 There have been various recent projects which have addressed the question of barriers and enablers to farmer uptake of regenerative and agroecological practices (Magistrali et al. 2022; Hurley et al. 2023).
 Magistrali et al. (2022) used workshops and surveys to understand how farmers in the north of England viewed regenerative agriculture and what factors determined the uptake of the practice.
-Farmers in vields or product prices.
-This resonates with reasons why many direct drilling take farmers up practices on their land; lower fuel and labour costs are an incentive that compensates for the possible reductions in crop vields.
-The Magistrali study also cited a lack of knowledge as a common barrier identified in workshops and surveys (Figure 12).
-Many farmers are relying on social media channels (e.g. YouTube) and books (e.g. Gabe Brown's Dirt to Soil, published in 2018, which is hugely influential) for guidance on how to farm regeneratively.
+Farmers in https://understandingag.com/ vields product prices. resonates with reasons why many farmers take direct drilling up practices on their land; lower fuel and labour costs are an incentive that compensates for the possible reductions in crop yields.
+Magistrali study also cited a lack of knowledge as a common barrier identified in workshops and surveys (Figure 12).
+Many farmers relying on social media channels (e.g. YouTube) and books (e.g. Gabe Brown's Dirt to Soil, published in 2018, which is hugely influential) for guidance on how to farm regeneratively.
 With many of this information originating in a different social and environmental context, there is an opportunity for more UKspecific, evidence-based advice on regenerative farming methods.
 There is also a